Why modern dating is terrible

 We have come a long way since then in terms of women’s rights and their place in society.
 I do not wish to go back in time.
 I am very glad for the human rights and freedoms that we’re being given nowadays.

-I believe what we are seeing now in the dating scene is simply a byproduct of this social progress.
-It is not merely dating apps, feminism, or incel culture as people like to claim.
-Instead of rigid social roles for men and women, we now have much more freedoms, and that in turn has turned the dating market more into a free market.
+Instead of rigid social roles for men and women, we now have many more freedoms, and that in turn has turned the dating market more into a free market.
+Dating has become a reflection of our capitalist society — and as with capitalism, there are winners and losers.
 People actually have a choice of whether or not to date and who to date, as opposed to the past, where relationships were a necessity and a social construct.

 We are still in a transitional period where human rights and gender roles are still rapidly being redefined.
 Transitions are always rough.
 There are still many things that need to be sorted out before things stabilize in the dating world.